 Patience Fakornam Doe is a registered nurse with specialist education in public health, education and health promotion.
 She did her first and second degrees at the School of Nursing and School of Public Health, College of Health Sciences University of Ghana.
 She has been involves jobs related to maternal and child health promotion, continuous professional development, undergraduate as well as postgraduate nursing education for several years.

-She is currently the coordinator of the Public Health Nursing Department as well as a member of the curriculum review committee at the School of Nursing and Midwifwery, University of Cape Coast.
+She is a member of the curriculum review committee at the School of Nursing and Midwifwery, University of Cape Coast.
 She has reviewed several nursing curricula and programme documents of nursing and midwifery institutions seeking affiliation with University of Cape Coast.
 Patience has also been the coordinator responsible for planning and coordination of the annual annual public health nursing experiences of nursing students from Grand Valley State University, United States of America.
 Her research interest include nursing education, maternal and child health promotion and preconception health care.
 She is currently pursuing her PhD in Maternal and Child Health Promotion at University of Cape Coast, Ghana

 Shannon P. Márquez, PhD, MEng – Dean of Undergraduate Global Engagement, Columbia University, New York, USA